 The regulation has not been updated since 1991 and no longer reflects current practice.
-The 24 local ASAP programs have been following operational guidelines issued by the executive director of the Commission on VASAP for many years.
-The current policy and procedure can be found as a guidance document on Town Hall, which was last updated in July, 2021.3
+Certification of local ASAPs occurs every three years.
+The 24 local ASAP programs have been following certification requirements issued by the executive director of the Commission on VASAP for many years.
+The certification manual is currently being rewritten, but is expected to be available as a guidance document on Town Hall by the time this action to repeal the regulation becomes effective.3